ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/data-analysis-abstraction.md

       dispersion of values).
     - Use statistical analysis and data visualization techniques to surface trends in a data set.
-    - Using existing machine learning algorithms (e.g., cluster analysis or classification and regression trees) to model the data set and then use this model to make predictions about the performance of the algorithm or data structure in new configurations.
     - Implement and use an appropriate data processing method that transforms the data into any format required by any external functions (e.g., convert from JSON to CSV).